zhongpeixiang/zhongpeixiang.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am currently a forth-year PhD student at Nanyang Technological University (NTU), Singapore, supervised by Prof. Miao Chunyan.
-My research interests include **conversational AI**, **affective computing**,  and **natural language processing**.
+My research interests include **conversational AI**, **affective computing**,  **knowledge graphs**, and **natural language processing**.

-Specifically, my research objective is to build truly human-like conversational agents by endowing them with human traits, e.g., **emotion**, **empathy**, **personality** and **commonsense**.
-I also have some research experience in emotion recognition from EEG signals.
+Specifically, my thesis is towards building truly human-like conversational agents by endowing them with desirable human traits, e.g., **emotion**, **empathy**, **personality** and **commonsense**.
+I also have research experiences in text analysis and knowledge graphs.

 Interested in these research areas?
 Check out my [paper reading notes](https://github.com/zhongpeixiang/AI-NLP-Paper-Readings) on my Github.

-Last but not least, check out the demo page for a [live chat](https://zhongpeixiang.github.io/demo/) with Echo, just another chatbot from my PhD research!
+Last but not least, check out the demo page for a [live chat](https://zhongpeixiang.github.io/demo/) (under maintenance) with Echo, just another chatbot from my PhD research!
 Note that echo is still far from human intelligence.

 ## Latest News